TurkeyMcMac/just-wheels-bouncing/docs.md

 size_t jwb_world_extra_size(jwb_world_t *world);
 ```

 Get the size of each entity's extra custom space.
+This will be at least the
+amount provided at initialization.

 #### Parameters
  1. `world`: The world to examine.